ABOUT US

 Prominent UK areas

 Radon can occur in any region of the UK.
-However, the most prominent areas where you can find high levels of Radon gas are South West of England and Wales.
+However, the most common areas to find high levels of Radon Gas are South West England and Wales.

-This is according to the Public Health England map.
+This is according to the UK Health Security Agency map.

 Is Radon Gas harmful?

-Yes, Radon gas is harmful as it produces radioactive dust in the air.
+Yes, Radon Gas is harmful as its radioactive particles attach to dust in the air.

 When inhaled, the radioactive dust lines your lungs and begins to emit harmful radiation.
-This affects the cells leading to lung cancer.
+This can affect cells, leading to lung cancer.

 A European study, funded by Cancer Research UK, showed that Radon increases the risk of lung cancer.